Serious traffic crash reported in Orange Park

-Clay County, Fla. - The Clay County Sheriff's Office and the Florida Highway Patrol are investigating a serious crash in Orange Park.
-It happened Sunday evening on Blanding Boulevard.
-Right now, we are working to learn if anyone was hurt.
+Clay County, Fla. - The Clay County Sheriff's Office and the Florida Highway Patrol responded to a serious crash in Orange Park.
+It happened Sunday evening on Blanding Boulevard near Arora Boulevard.

-Lanes are closed in both directions.
-In the meantime, drivers are asked to find an alternative route.

 🔺TRAFFIC ALERT: There is a serious traffic crash near the 200 block of Blanding Blvd. that we are assisting @FHPJacksonville on.
 Please use an alternate route if able, as delays are to be expected due to lane closures in both directions. #CCSOFL pic.twitter.com/7uijhqZf1I — Clay County Sheriff's Office, FL (@ccsofl) March 24, 2019